Conniff Meets Butterfield

 Conniff Meets Butterfield is an album by band leader Ray Conniff and trumpeter Billy Butterfield.
 It was released in 1959 on the Columbia label (catalog no. CS-8155).

-The album debuted on Billboard magazine's popular albums chart on December 14, 1959, peaked at No. 8, and remained on that chart for 32 weeks.
+The album debuted on Billboard magazine's Top Stereo LP's chart on December 14, 1959, peaking at No. 8 over a 32-week stay on the chart.

-AllMusic later gave the album a rating of four-and-a-half stars.
+AllMusic gave the album a rating of four-and-a-half stars.
 Reviewer Cub Koda wrote: "Showing off a jazzier side to Conniff that recalls his big-band work, this is a nice album with great trumpet work from Billy Butterfield."